 Children will feel at home at the Gaylord National Resort.
-Upon check-in, children are given a colorful activity booklet with crayons and inside they will find a scavenger hunt activity to search for a stuffed bear in the lobby area.
-(A nice gift to give parents an uninterrupted chance to check in, as well.)
-Through clues they find the furry friend, and upon finding him, they approach the front desk where they are given a sweet treat!
+Upon check-in, children are given a colorful activity booklet with crayons; inside, they find a scavenger hunt activity to search for a stuffed bear in the lobby area.
+Through clues, they find the furry friend, and upon finding him, they approach the front desk, where they are given a sweet treat!

 Potomac Playzone Arcade